Trainwithvinny/inheritable_access_model/trauma_models/README.txt

-The adjustable_values page is the only page you should need to change and access values.
-This is not true if you intend to do a single run, in this case you will need to go into data_vis_mpl and change the default values for whether it is a single_run or multi_run.
+The adjustable_values page is the only page you should need to change and access values. .

 This model contains 4 iterations of the model design, and handles 4 layers of complexity in approaching the subject matter.